Boehringer Ingelheim Invests in the Health of Albertans

 - Improve COPD for patients within Alberta’s vulnerable populations and design innovations to address these challenges

-Alberta Boehringer Ingelheim Interstitial Lung Diseases Collboration (ABILD)
+Alberta Boehringer Ingelheim Interstitial Lung Diseases Collaboration (ABILD)

-On September 25, 2019, World Lung Day, the Unversity Hospital Foundation and Boehringer Ingelheim Canada announced another investment into progressive fibrosing interstital lung disease (PF-ILD).
+On September 25, 2019, World Lung Day, the University Hospital Foundation and Boehringer Ingelheim Canada announced another investment into progressive fibrosing interstitial lung disease (PF-ILD).